 International Playwrights Group

 Since 1989 the Royal Court Theatre has collaborated with emerging playwrights from all parts of the world, working in over 70 countries and in more than 40 languages.
 The International Playwrights Group (formerly the International Residency) is part of this programme that offers the opportunity for international playwrights to spend time at the Royal Court Theatre in London, developing a new play.
-It also offers international theatre artists a forum to meet and work with leading British writers, directors and performers.
+It also offers international theatre artists a forum to meet and work with leading British writers, directors, practitioners and performers.

 The Royal Court Theatre will arrange complimentary tickets to all shows at the theatre for the duration of the programme, as well as productions at other venues in London.

 Writing facilities can be provided throughout the programme.

 The International Playwrights Group is the latest incarnation of the Royal Court Theatre’s development work with international writers in London.
 This started in 1989 as the Summer School before becoming the International Residency for Emerging Playwrights from 1993 with support from the British Council.
 This evolution has taken many forms, focusing ever more closely on international playwrights and their plays.

 Many new and exciting theatre projects have evolved in different parts of the world as a result of these programmes, including seasons of new international work at the Royal Court which have often included the work of former participants.
 These include Marcos Barbosa (Brazil); Pedro Miguel Rozo Florez (Colombia); Marius von Mayenburg (Germany); Anupama Chandrasekhar and Abhishek Majumdar (India); Amir Reza Koohestani (Iran); Anna Wakulik (Poland); Olivier Choinière (Québec, Canada); Gianina Cărbunariu (Romania); Juan Mayorga (Spain); and Natalia Vorozhbit (Ukraine).